Personal Work: Trump Gawkers

 Photos + written essay published by The New York Times - Lens

 I searched the folded glass above me, smooth as tar and just as dark.
-Trump Tower magnetized a persistent ring of gawkers to itself - mouths ajar, eyes scaling the opaque tiers, fingers twitching with a constant urge to self-record.
-It was November 9th, and I was there on assignment, the cacophony of Election Day still deafening my ears.
+Trump Tower attracted a persistent ring of gawkers — mouths ajar, eyes scaling the opaque tiers, fingers twitching with a constant urge to self-record.
+It was November 9th, 2016, and I was there on assignment, the cacophony of Election Day still deafening my ears.
 Donald Trump was president.

 Days coalesced into weeks, and I found myself unable to look away, wading through the pulsating crowds — they, undeterred by the imposition of a growing security detail, weather elements, or their own scale.
 Daily, hoards undertook the trek, to stare, gawk, absorb, document.
 This fascination with Trump Tower seemed like an extension of what elected the man inside it, and I had to find out more — through pictures and words, from Trump foe and supporter alike.